Community Journalism: empowering people like you to tell the story of their town, school, county, special interest…

 Technologically speaking, it’s not difficult to set up a news site, but the work required to adequately report local news is daunting – it can’t be done on a shoestring, or by just one person.

-- Citizen journalists can log into the site and write complete stories, including pictures and/or videos.
+- Community journalists can log into the site and write complete stories, including pictures and/or videos.
 We reserve the right to publish the story (or not), delay it while we or the author get clarification on some parts of the story, and edit it for clarity/grammar/spelling.
-Anyone can be a citizen journalist!
+Anyone can be a community journalist!

 - If you have a business that focuses on a specific city, this will be a great way to increase your visibility just by writing two or three stories each month about your community.
 We can add an “author’s bio” at the end of your stories which can include your business name and a link to it.